ZMF ATTICUS REVIEW

 The Atticus is very clear with a lack of grain and excellent timbre.
 It is tough to make this headphone lose composure.
 Cranking pot up on your amplifier will never make the Atticus collapse in poise; your ears will scream back at you before the Atticus gives up.

 Macro dynamics are ferocious on the Atticus and the transients have good speed and natural decay. *Micro dynamics on the Atticus are also great.

-*I had written previously that the microdynamics of the Atticus and Eikon are a lot different with the Atticus behind.
+[I had written previously that the microdynamics of the Atticus and Eikon are a lot different with the Atticus behind.
 After reading impressions here I was inclined to compare them directly and actually found the opposite but to a lesser degree.
-The Atticus is very good at micro-dynamics on the same level if not better than the Eikon in this aspect.
+The Atticus is very good at micro-dynamics , better than the Eikon in this aspect.
 Actually you would be hard pressed to find better nuance in a closed back headphone than what the Atticus delivers]

 Technicalities are pretty good on the Atticus overall.
 It has good resolution and detail retrieval in the midband with exceptionally punchy and snappy attacks, and a grand soundstage that is filled by a very physical yet smooth voicing.